-This paper is intended as a general guide for people who may become susceptible to crime or for victims that are already involved in the criminal justice system.
-Please do not hesitate to contact our office if you require clarification, or for a referral to an agency in your community that may be able to provide services to you.
-We encourage victims to verify the authenticity of any information within this paper with their service providers prior to engaging/using the service suggested within.
+This publication is intended as a general guide for people who may become susceptible to crime or for victims that are already involved in the criminal justice system.
+Please do not hesitate to contact the Canadian Resource Centre for Victims of Crime if you require clarification, or for a referral to an agency in your community that may be able to provide services to you.